Las Vegas National Wildlife Refuge

 State Highway 281 and County Road 23 make a horseshoe loop tour through the heart of the refuge and you can drive this any time of year.
 You'll pass cottonwood groves, marshes, ponds, lakes, brush thickets, and grasslands along the way.
 You'll want to go slow because there's a lot of four-footed creatures out here, too.
 At the southern end of the loop is the Lake McAlister Waterfowl Management Area, owned and operated by the New Mexico Department of Game and Fish.
 This is the only lake in the refuge that is stocked with rainbow trout and offers regulated seasonal angling.
 All other ponds and lakes are closed to fishing.
 The refuge also offers a limited dove and goose hunting season: contact the refuge manager for draw and permit information.

 On Sunday afternoons (1:00 PM to 4:30 PM) in November, the refuge offers a 4.5 mile tour of the hidden ponds during the height of the fall bird migration.
-This is a very special time and draws lots of visitors.
+This is a very special time and usually draws lots of visitors.

 Trailhead for the Gallinas Nature Trail